ajeliti/capstone-project/README.md

 -To detect common keywords and phrases to highlight positive, neutral and negative reviews on products to understand customer nsatisfaction and dissatisfaction.

--To provide actionable insights in order to improve customer satisfaction across various products, brands and categories.
+-To build a model that recommends products based on skin type, skin tone and price.

 ### Stakeholders
-Online stores that sell skin care products.
+-Online stores that sell skin care products.

-Companies that produce and sell skin care products.
+-Companies that produce and sell skin care products.

-Customers
+-Customers

 ### DATA UNDERSTANDING